Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity I: Nielsen complexity

-\paragraph{Equivalence classes of metrics and the universality of penalty schedules} There is a substantial freedom in choosing a cost function.
-Are there any common properties shared by different cost functions?
-A large universality class of cost functions exists: many metrics on the group manifold share the features described below~\cite{Brown:2021uov,Brown:2022phc}.
-This class's constituents may differ significantly at short distances.
-However, they differ at large distances only polynomially in the path length and in the physical system's size.
-To simplify the rest of this subsection, we denote the penalty factors by $q_k$ and assume that they depend only on the corresponding gate's weight, $k$.\footnote{A generator has weight $k$ if it acts nontrivially on exactly $k$ qubits. $q_k$ should not be confused with the $q_I$ introduced in Eq.~\eqref{eq:cost_function_Finsler}.
-The notation $q_k$ alludes to how all the generators $T_I$ that have the same weight $k$ share the same penalty factor.} Consider increasing any penalty factor while keeping the others constant.
-Above a critical value $\bar{q}_k$, the complexity ceases to depend on the penalty factor.
-This happens because one can implement a given unitary operator with weight $k$ via circuits formed from other, cheaper gates.
-(The reason is as follows.
+Consider increasing any penalty factor while keeping the others constant.
+Above a critical value $\bar{q}_k$, the complexity ceases to depend on that penalty factor because we can implement this generator with weight $k$ as a composition of other, cheaper gates.
+The reason is as follows.
 Consider any fixed $m \geq 2$.
-Using the $m$-local gates, one can reconstruct all the $m'$-local gates for every $m'$.)
-Consequently, one can identify a \textit{critical schedule}, a set $\lbrace \bar{q}_k \rbrace$ of the penalty factors' critical values.
-The universality class is the set of all the schedules such that $q_2=\bar{q}_2$ and, for all $m > 2$, $q_m \geq \bar{q}_m$.
-In the universality class, the metrics may differ greatly at short separations but approximately equal each other at long separations.
+Using the $m$-local gates, one can reconstruct all the $m'$-local gates for every $m'$ \cite{nielsen2010quantum}.
+Consequently, one can identify a certain \textit{critical schedule} $\lbrace \bar{q}_k \rbrace$ in terms of which we can define a universality class of cost functions that yield metrics with the same long distance properties~\cite{Brown:2021uov}.
+Specifically, given the critical schedule, we consider penalty factors $\{ q_k \}$ satisfying $q_2 = \bar{q}_2$ and, for all $m > 2$, $q_m \geq \bar{q}_m$.
+Metrics arising from this universality class of cost functions may differ greatly at short separations but lead to approximately equal distances at long separations.
 That is, short and long distance scales decouple.
-At the same time, the critical schedule is conjectured to be the only universality-class member that behaves uniformly across all the distance scales~\cite{Brown:2021uov}.
-In other words, the conjugate points are pushed to infinity, and geodesics are straight lines for an exponential time in the number of qubits.
-Brown argued that the same universality class consists of metrics whose associated Nielsen complexity (measured by the geodesic length from the origin) is polynomially equivalent to the gate complexity.
-At the same time, one can always pick a metric inside each universality class such that the unitary manifold, equipped with such metric, has modest curvature~\cite{Brown:2022phc}.
-Therefore, one can (in principle) more easily compute the Nielsen complexity using tools from differential geometry.
+The critical schedule is conjectured to be the only universality class member for which the conjugate points are pushed to infinity, and geodesics are straight lines for an exponential time in the number of qubits~\cite{Brown:2021uov}.\footnote{A conjugate point occurs along a geodesic if there is a local shortcut from the start of the trajectory to some point along it (the notion of local shortcut will be more precisely defined below).
+Such conjugate points can be diagnosed by locally perturbing a geodesic.
+If the perturbation does not change the length, the geodesic can be deformed to find a shorter geodesic between the same endpoints.
+There can also be global obstructions to minimality of a geodesic, such as geodesics encircling a sphere in opposite directions along a diameter.
+We will discuss conjugate points in more detail in Sec.~\ref{sec:generalresults}.} Brown argued that the same universality class consists of metrics whose associated Nielsen complexity, measured by the geodesic length from the origin, is polynomially equivalent to the gate complexity.
+At the same time, it is possible to pick a metric inside the universality class such that the unitary manifold has modest curvature~\cite{Brown:2022phc}, thus making computations easier.